iluha-grig/Bayes-methods-machine-learning/README.md

 # Bayes-methods-machine-learning
-Several projects using Bayes methods of machine learning
+Several projects using Bayes methods in machine learning